KaiPereira/boreal/README.md

 In 2021, we chartered a train, [The Hacker Zephyr](https://github.com/hackclub/the-hacker-zephyr), across America, and hosted the world's longest hackathon on land (3,502 miles).

 It was one of the coolest hackathons we had ever run, so we wanted to do it again.
-So in collaboration with VIA Rail, HackClub chartered a train from Vancouver to Toronto and then on to Montreal, for a once in a lifetime oppurtunity!
+So in collaboration with VIA Rail, Hack Club chartered a train from Vancouver to Toronto and then on to Montreal, for a once in a lifetime oppurtunity!

 We invited fifty of the most creative High School hackers who were to collaborate and build sustainable solutions to technial environmental problems, all while traveling through the breathtaking scenery of Canada!